aboczek/Portfolio-Website/README.md

 pip3 install -r requirements.txt
 ```

-6. Create env.py in main folder and add cloudinary api key, elephantSQL and your own secret key.
+6. Create **env.py** in main folder and add cloudinary api key, elephantSQL and your own secret key.
 Should look like below.
+(IF you name the **env.py** file wrong your password will be leaked to your repo.)
 ```
 os.environ['DATABASE_URL'] = " url from elephantsql"
 os.environ['SECRET_KEY'] = "secret_key"